dosbox-staging/dosbox-staging/website/docs/releases/macos.md

 to reproduce some issues).

-## Hardware requirements

-The latest release is compatible with macOS 10.15 (Catalina) or newer and supports both 64-bit Intel and Apple silicon Macs.

 ## Development snapshot builds

 You can always see what's cooking on the main branch! :sunglasses: :beer: